Venice Design Series

 The 2025 Venice Design Series is approaching, so mark your calendars for Saturday April 26 and Saturday May 3 to reserve space for two unique and wonderful events.
 This year, we’ll be visiting historic West Adams and the singular community of Venice.

-Please contact Linda Lucks, [email protected] for sponsorship packages or with any questions.
+Please contact Linda Lucks at [email protected] with any questions.

 Join Us

-The 2025 Venice Design Series guests will learn about LA’s history through tours of the historic West Adams and Venice neighborhoods.
+The 2025 Venice Design Series guests will learn about LA’s history through tours of the Venice and West Adams neighborhoods.

 2025 Events